 - Shoulder impingement: The acromion (edge of the scapula) presses on the rotator cuff as the arm is lifted.
 If inflammation or an injury in the rotator cuff is present, this impingement causes pain.

 - Shoulder tendonitis: Inflammation of one of the tendons in the shoulder’s rotator cuff.

 - Shoulder bursitis: Inflammation of the bursa, the small sac of fluid that rests over the rotator cuff tendons.
-Pain with overhead activities or pressure on the upper, outer arm are symptoms.
+Either pain with overhead activities or pressure on the upper outer arm are both symptoms.

 - Labral tear: An accident or overuse can cause a tear in the labrum, the cuff of cartilage that overlies the head of the humerus.
 Most labral tears heal without requiring surgery.

 - Rotator cuff injury: general term to describe inflammation (soreness and swelling) or damage to one or more of the muscles, tendons or bursa that make up the rotator cuff.

 There are three common conditions that can affect the rotator cuff: rotator cuff tendonitis, rotator cuff impingement syndrome and a rotator cuff tear.
 Most people with rotator cuff problems can be successfully treated by a combination of rest, painkillers, anti-inflammatories, and physiotherapy and steroid injections.
 Surgery is sometimes an option